-The Latest: More than 1,000 homes destroyed in blaze
+The Latest: about 400 campers evacuate Washington wildfire

-UPPER LAKE, Calif. – The Latest on destructive wildfires in California (all times local):
+UPPER LAKE, Calif. – The Latest on destructive wildfires in California and the U.S. West (all times local):

 7:30 a.m.